 - Do not post anything that could be described as "spam" (e.g. predatory journals or conferences, etc.)

 - Do not post shortened links (e.g. bit.ly, ift.tt or t.co—we have 500 characters; you can let us all know what we're clicking, thanks!)

 - Do not harass other people

 - Do not demand that someone asking for some sort of accommodation justify themselves.
-E.g. if someone asks for you to add a CW to a post, answer with "I'll do that next time, thanks!" rather than "Why do you need me to do that?"—you may not understand another person's needs, but please try to make our instance welcoming for everyone just the same!
+E.g. if someone asks for you to add a CW to a post, answer with "I'll delete & re-draft my post, thanks!" rather than "Why do you need me to do that?"—you may not understand another person's needs, but please try to make our instance welcoming for everyone just the same.

 - Do not attempt to weaponize our Community Standards or anti-abuse tools/policies against marginalized groups such as people of colour, women or queer people.
 Users of Scholar Social are expected to have the literacy to understand that "reverse discrimination" is not real, and so attempts to re-centre discussions of marginalized people around the feelings of the privileged will be taken as manipulative behaviour undertaken deliberately in bad-faith.
 (E.g. white people should not demand that people of colour put CW's on every discussion of race; a straight person who reports a queer person for writing "I hate straight people" may find their own account suspended.)